 Pineapple Mint Agua Fresca will quench your thirst long after the berries are gone, but my Strawberry Shrub and Homemade Blueberry Thyme Syrup are also great choices.

 If you want some Instant Pot suggestions give Thyme Lemon Infused Water or Strawberry Infused Water with Rosemary a try.

+It always has vinegar in it and originally had molasses and ginger too.
 I just learned about switchels from a new book I’ve been reading, Wild Drinks and Cocktails.
-It charts the history of the drink from the Caribbean to New England.
-A switchel always has vinegar in it and originally had molasses and ginger too.
+It charts the history (and travels) of the drink from the Caribbean to New England.

-You can also switch out the maple syrup for a sweetener of your choice, but I think you’ll want to add something sweet for sure.
+You can also switch out the maple syrup for a sweetener of your choice, but I think you’ll want to add something sweet to offset the vinegar.

 - 4 cups water

 - 6 fresh lemon balm or lemon verbena leaves

 - Add all the ingredients in your blender and blend until smooth.
 Strain through a nut milk bag or fine mesh strainer and keep in the fridge.